 These came about mostly my accident.
 I was trying something else that didn’t work and ended up with these rays of sunshine.
 My daughter is into unicorns and rainbows now (ah, does a ’80s kid like me proud) so I’m hoping she still is at her next birthday.

-See below for the video how-tos and written instructions.
+See below for written instructions.
 But if you still need some more rainbow-y marshmallow ideas, use this same method to make unicorn-approved rainbow s’mores dip!
 It’s amazing.
 And grown-ups, did you know you can use vodka instead of water here?
 Check out these vodka-dipped rainbow marshmallow pops.

 you will need:*

 Have ready a bowl of water, a paper towel, an empty bowl or plate, an open container of any color sprinkles and a piece of wax paper.
 Skewer a marshmallow at one of the flat ends with a toothpick.
 Use the toothpick to hold the marshmallow, submerge the marshmallow fully in the water quickly, and remove.
 Dab the excess water on the paper towel, hold the marshmallow over the empty bowl and sprinkle generously with sprinkles to entirely coat the marshmallow.
 Carefully remove the marshmallow from the toothpick and set on a piece of wax paper to dry.
 Let dry several hours.
 Repeat with more marshmallows in the different colors.